FinnedAI/hft-ext/README.md

 python main.py
 ```

 ## I have a working strategy!
-How do I deploy it?
+How do I deploy it to live trading?
 You can deploy your strategy by changing the `Paper` variable to `False` in the `config.py` file.
 Please note that you will need to have a live trading account with Alpaca to do this.
 You can find more information about Alpaca's live trading accounts [here](https://alpaca.markets/docs/trading/account-plans/).